RemiSlanina/wokosifi/episode-7.md

 # Worst Kind of Sci-Fi: The Dubious Adventures of the USS *Tittle-Tattle*
 In the year 21XX, humanity’s last hope was a ship held together by duct tape, caffeine, and sheer spite.
-On **its** heroic journey through spacetime, it saved many a day.
-This is not that story.
-This is the story of the USS *Tittle-Tattle*, a vessel that maneuvered through forgotten trash asteroid belts® and satire by the not-so-heroic crew of Uncaptain Unstabilia, constantly falling in love with inanimate objects and especially her one-and-only true AI system, CALM-P.U.T.E.R.
+On its heroic journey through spacetime, it saved many a day.
+But this is not that story.
+This is the story of the USS Tittle-Tattle, a vessel that maneuvered through forgotten trash asteroid belts® and satire, crewed by the not-so-heroic misfits—(not) led by Uncaptain Unstabilia, who was constantly falling in love with inanimate objects (and especially her one-and-only true AI system, CALM-P.U.T.E.R.).

 ![Worst Kind of Sci-Fi Ads](/assets/high-polish/wokosifi-no-1.jpg)

 One at a time, they brought chaotic disaster to the multiverses… But let’s begin where every good story tends to begin.